My Rosemary Focaccia Bread Recipe is the perfect accompaniment to a charcuterie board or delicious Mediterranean meal.

 - Fresh rosemary

 This is meant to be a brief overview of this great recipe.
-For step-by-step instructions and a full printable recipe card with ingredients, please scroll down to the teal box below or Jump to Recipe.
+For step-by-step instructions and a full printable recipe card with ingredients, please scroll down to the teal box below.

 - Proof the yeast according to package instructions.

 - Knead the dough either by hand or using your stand mixer and add gradually flour, olive oil, and salt.
 Increase speed to medium-low and mix for 5 minutes.
 (You add in an extra more flour while it is mixing if the dough is too sticky and isn’t pulling away from the sides of the bowl.)

 - Remove dough from the mixing bowl, and use your hands to shape it into a ball.
 Grease the mixing bowl (or a separate bowl) with olive oil and place the dough ball back in the bowl.
 Cover it with a damp towel.
 Let the dough rise for 45-60 minutes in a warm location.